+Master's Degree Candidates:

+See this page for specific information.

+Doctoral Degree Candidates:

-MASTER'S DEGREE STUDENTS: See p.
-46 for specific information.
-DOCTORAL DEGREE STUDENTS: See p.
-52 for specific information.
+See page 27 for specific information.

 Master's Thesis or Doctoral Defense Examination Committee.
 Master's degree candidates in programs requiring a thesis and those in other degree programs who elect to complete a thesis, as well as all doctoral degree candidates must prepare and submit the thesis/dissertation in compliance with the detailed "Guidelines for Writing a Thesis or Dissertation" available from the Graduate College Office.
 The Defense Examination Committee is responsible for evaluating the thesis or dissertation and also the candidate's performance in defending the work.